After connecting ArcGIS for Desktop to the Ready-To-Use Services, you can begin viewing traffic and traffic incidents in ArcMap.

 The traffic service provides three kinds of traffic: historical, live, and predictive.

 Historical traffic is based on averages and is good for providing an estimate of what traffic would look like for a given time of the day and day of the week.
-To create historical traffic data for the service, a week is broken into hundreds of fifteen-minute intervals, travel speeds are collected for each interval over the past three years, and the speeds for each interval are averaged.
-The result is a potentially different travel speed on a road for each fifteen-minute range in a week.
+To create historical traffic data for the service, a week is broken into hundreds of five-minute intervals, travel speeds are collected for each interval over several weeks, and then the speeds for each interval are averaged.
+The result is a potentially different travel speed on a road for each five-minute range in a week.

 Live traffic is a measure of current travel speeds, which come from sensors along the roads, cell phones, and other sources.
 There is a slight lag—sometimes up to 15 minutes—from the time the speeds are collected to the time they are processed and delivered through the traffic service.
 Once processed, the traffic record of actual speeds is available for 12 hours in the past.
 Setting the time slider to more than 12 hours prior causes the layer to render historical traffic.